 The reason to take the plunge toward cloud data migration is not just about trends and what everyone else is doing.
-One of the biggest benefits of cloud migration is certainly the fact that you no longer have to store bukus of data in-house.
+One of the biggest benefits of cloud migration is certainly the fact that you no longer have to store massive amounts of data in-house, or on-premise.
 This minimizes your need for storage, as well as the investment to purchase and upkeep servers – especially if you’re a larger entity dealing with an immense amount of sensitive data.

 You also now have a larger team dedicated to the security of your data.
 Along with that cybersecurity commitment, the expanded resources to handle your data also give you agility and speed.
 Whether at the headquarters or at a remote location halfway across the world, cloud migration of your data gives you faster access to your data and technology services.

-How to migrate your data to the cloud
+How to migrate your on-premise data to the cloud:

 1. Back it up.